CatarinaGamboa/liquidjava-examples/README.md

 #### part3-liquidJava
 Contains LiquidJava projects.

-Open one of the folders on VSCode with the extension running and find the error.
-You can open the folder through the terminal by going to the correct path and typing `code` or open through the VSCode GUI
+Open one of the folders on VSCode with the extension running.
+Uncomment the code in the Test file and find the error.
+You can open the folder through the terminal by going to the correct path and typing `code` or open through the VSCode GUI.

 #### part3-plainJava
 Contains Java projects without LiquidJava.

-Open one of the folders on VSCode with and find the error.
+Open one of the folders on VSCode and find the error.

 #### part4
-Contains Java projects to annotate with LiquidJava.
+Contains Java files to be annotated with LiquidJava.
+- **Variable.java** - Add the annotation and check the correct and wrong assignment
+- **TrafficLight.java** - Add the annotations on the fields and model the state using `@StateSet` and `@StateRefinement`.
+To check if the modelling is correct, uncomment the file `TestTLCorrect.java` (that should be correct) and then uncomment the file `TestTLWrong.java` that should present an error.